 In The Lean Entrepreneur, Brant Cooper and Patrick Vlaskovits dive deeper into this by illustrating the innovation continuum.
-On one side was sustaining innovation, and on the other was disruptive innovation.
-Whereas sustaining is focused on making marginal improvements, like the iPhone 6 vs. the iPhone 6s, disruptive innovation, allows a whole new market to access a product or service formerly accessible only to the wealthy or highly skilled.
+On one side is sustaining innovation, which is focused on making marginal improvements, like the iPhone X vs. the iPhone 8.

-On the sustaining side, success is based upon execution, where as on the disruptive side, success must revolve around “searching” and embracing learning (one of the 5 ways to spark innovation we mention here)
+On the sustaining side, success is based primarily upon execution, whereas on the disruptive side, success must revolve around learning (which you can learn more about by downloading our free report “5 Ways to Spark Innovation”.)